quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/devops/assets/docs/sonarqube-server-setup.md

-### Setup Sonarqube server (cicd-qa-server: 192.168.64.140) trên port 9000
+### Setup Sonarqube server (cicd-qa-server: 192.168.64.140) on port 9000

-SonarQube là một nền tảng mã nguồn mở dùng để quản lý chất lượng mã nguồn, được phát triển bởi công ty SonarSource.
-Nó giúp các nhà phát triển phát hiện và sửa chữa các lỗi, vấn đề bảo mật, và các điểm yếu trong mã nguồn của họ.
-Dưới đây là một số thông tin chi tiết về SonarQube:
+SonarQube is an open-source platform used for managing code quality, developed by SonarSource.
+It helps developers detect and fix bugs, security vulnerabilities, and code weaknesses.
+Below are some details about SonarQube:

-Chức năng chính:
+Main functions:

-- Phân tích mã nguồn: SonarQube hỗ trợ phân tích mã nguồn cho nhiều ngôn ngữ lập trình như Java, C#, JavaScript, TypeScript, Python, Go, và nhiều ngôn ngữ khác.
+- Source code analysis: SonarQube supports source code analysis for many programming languages such as Java, C#, JavaScript, TypeScript, Python, Go, and many others.
-- Phát hiện lỗi và vấn đề bảo mật: SonarQube có khả năng phát hiện các lỗi lập trình, lỗi bảo mật, các vấn đề về hiệu suất và những chỗ trong mã nguồn có thể cải thiện.
+- Bug and security issue detection: SonarQube can detect programming errors, security vulnerabilities, performance issues, and areas in the code that can be improved.
-- Chấm điểm chất lượng mã: Dựa trên các kết quả phân tích, SonarQube sẽ cung cấp các chỉ số và báo cáo về chất lượng mã nguồn như Technical Debt (nợ kỹ thuật), Code Coverage (phạm vi kiểm tra mã), và các chỉ số khác.
+- Code quality scoring: Based on analysis results, SonarQube provides metrics and reports on code quality such as Technical Debt, Code Coverage, and other indicators.
-- Tích hợp CI/CD: SonarQube dễ dàng tích hợp với các hệ thống CI/CD phổ biến như Jenkins, GitLab CI, Travis CI, CircleCI, giúp tự động hóa quá trình phân tích mã nguồn trong các pipeline phát triển phần mềm.
+- CI/CD integration: SonarQube easily integrates with popular CI/CD systems like Jenkins, GitLab CI, Travis CI, CircleCI, helping automate the source code analysis process in software development pipelines.

 <div align="center">
   <img width="600" src="../images/sonarqube.png" alt="sonarqube">
 </div>
 <br>

-#### Cài đặt Sonarqube
+#### Install Sonarqube

-Để chạy được sonarqube server lên, thực hiện câu lệnh chạy với docker sau:
+To run the Sonarqube server, execute the following command with docker:
 `docker run -d --name sonarqube -p 9000:9000 -v sonarqube-conf:/opt/sonarqube/conf -v sonarqube-data:/opt/sonarqube/data -v sonarqube-logs:/opt/sonarqube/logs -v sonarqube-extensions:/opt/sonarqube/extensions sonarqube`

 <div align="center">